squashql/squashql-showcase/ui/README.md

 };
 ```

-2. Create another file of measures, for example `config/measures/otherTableMeasures.ts`.
+2. Create another file of measures if needed, for example `config/measures/otherTableMeasures.ts`.

 3. Then, export all measures of each table from `config/measures/index.ts`.

 ```
 export * from "./scenariiTableMeasures";
-export * from "./otherTableMeasures";
+export * from "./budgetMeasures";
 ```

 #### Filters